 Have an upcoming trip with a layover in New York and wondering what to do?
 It doesn't matter if you're heading overseas or remaining stateside; a layover in New York City can be an adventure in itself.
 Whether it's your first trip or your fifteenth. here are some ideas for what to do on a layover in New York for a 4, 6, 12, or 48-hour period.

 The reality is, you’re not going to have enough time to make it into Manhattan and back during a four-hour time frame—seriously, who needs the stress?
-So if you find yourself on a short layover, make the most of your time while at the airport.
+So if you find yourself on a short layover, make the most of your time while at the airport, realizing your options are going to be dictated by which airport you're at and which terminal you're in.

-Obviously, your options are going to be dictated by which terminal you’re in, but as one of the top ten largest airports in the United States, there are plenty of things to do in JFK.
+As one of the top ten largest airports in the United States, there are plenty of things to do on a layover in JFK.
 For starters, there are copious lounges and while you typically have to be a member to enjoy all of the amenities like complimentary wi-fi, comfortable seating, showers, and refreshments, you can apply/pay for a Priority Pass lounge access, which allows you to visit four different lounges in terminals 1, 4, and, 7.

 If you find yourself in Terminal four, there are four XPresSpa locations on-site, so destress before your next flight with a massage, manicure, pedicure, or facial treatment.
 Of course, many of us find ourselves looking for a little sustenance while biding time on a layover.

 There are several grab-and-go and food court options, but you’ve got four hours, so opt for a sit-down experience instead.
 Some standout highlights include The Local (Terminal 1, departures level), Shiso (Terminal 2), BKLYN Beer Garden (Terminal 2), The Palm Bar & Grill (Terminal 4), and La Vie or Piquillo in Terminal 5.